easybe/alpine-reviewboard/README.md

 ## Environment variables

   * `DB_TYPE`
-    * The database server you want to use, `mysql` or `postgresql`
+    * The type of database to be used, `mysql` or `postgresql`
     * Default: `mysql`
   * `DB_PORT`
-    * The port of database you want to use
+    * The port for the database
     * Default: `3306`
   * `DB_NAME`
-    * The database name you want to use
+    * The name of the database
     * Default: `reviewboard`
   * `DB_USER`
-    * The database user you want to use
+    * The database user
     * Default: `reviewboard`
   * `DB_PASSWORD`
-    * The password associated to your database user
+    * The password associated to the database user
     * Default: `reviewboard`
   * `RB_COMPANY`
     * Your company's name
     * Default: `Example Inc`
   * `RB_ADMIN`
-    * The login admin for the Review Board instance
+    * The login name for the Review Board admin
     * Default: `admin`
   * `RB_ADMIN_PASSWORD`
-    * The password of Review Board admin
+    * The password for the Review Board admin
     * Default: `admin`
   * `RB_ADMIN_EMAIL`
-    * The email of Review Board admin
+    * The e-mail address for the Review Board admin
     * Default: `admin@example.com`
   * `UWSGI_PROCESSES`
-    * The number of thread use by the web server
+    * The number of thread to be used by the web server
     * Default: `10`
   * `VIRTUAL_HOST`
-    * The FQDN for Review Board
+    * The fully qualified domain name for Review Board
     * Default: `*` (insecure!)

+# Image for developing Review Board

+Running the dev server:

+    docker run --rm -v $REVIEWBOARD_SRC:/src -p 8080:8080 \
+        easybe/alpine-reviewboard:dev server

+Running all tests:

+    docker run --rm -v $REVIEWBOARD_SRC:/src easybe/alpine-reviewboard:dev test

+Running only certain tests:

+    docker run --rm -v $REVIEWBOARD_SRC:/src easybe/alpine-reviewboard:dev test \
+        reviewboard.reviews.tests.test_review